0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Made you feel so old
 ```

-- Referring to pedophillia
+- Referring to pedophilia
-- First time that it is established that
+- First time that it is established that there is a significant age gap and that this is actually statutory rape
+- NOTE: I did not realize that this was the case until looking closer into the album

 ```ad-quote
 title: **revisited** 6:1:4-5